During the fast-moving consideration phase, buyers may feel pressured to sign an unconditional contract.

 Can a buyer pull out of an unconditional contract?

-In general, yes, but not easily.
 In Australia, each state has their own requirements for whether a cooling-off period will apply to the unconditional contract.
-In NSW and QLD, for example, buyers have a cooling period of 5 business days to retract their decision to purchase the property, even on an unconditional contract.
+In NSW and QLD, for example, buyers have a cooling period of 5 business days to retract their decision to purchase the property.
 However, they will still be liable to pay 0.25% of the sale price.

-Other states have stricter requirements, such as VIC, where there is a cooling-off period of only 3 days with a 0.2% purchase price forfeit, as well as TAS where there is no cooling-off period for any sale.
+Other states have stricter requirements, such as VIC, where there is a cooling-off period of only 3 business days of the purchasers signing with a 0.2% purchase price forfeit, as well as TAS where there is no automatic cooling-off period for any sale.

 Can a seller get out of an unconditional contract?

-Compared to buyers, it’s much more difficult for sellers to pull out of an unconditional contract.
+No, sellers are not permitted to exit from an unconditional contract unless exceptional circumstances arises.
 Save for exceptional cases, sellers are not permitted to exit from an unconditional contract.

 Get expert property purchase advice with Entry Conveyancing